EmmanuelDemey/Gillespie59.github.io/_posts/2015-06-06-google-appengine-setup.md

 Let start with the beginning… with the quick configuration of my AppEngine instance, defined in a app.yaml file.

 The application will be composed of two parts : an REST API (implemented in Go) and an interface (using Angular2).
 The UI part should be available at “/” and the API at “/api/”.
 In the app.yaml configuration file of App Engine, I have to configure differents handlers, in a `handler` block,  based on an URL pattern.

-Here is the basic version of this file, defining the technologies of the application hosted on AppEngine.
+Here is the basic version of this file, defining the technology of the application hosted on AppEngine.

 {% highlight yaml %}